 Four big winners to be chosen Friday in St. Jude Dream Home drawing

-BATON ROUGE - Someone could be packing their bags for a very big move.

-On Friday, the winner of the grand prize will be drawn in the 2023 St. Jude Dream Home Giveaway.
-It's one of four drawings set to take place on the wrap-up of the annual fundraising event.
+BATON ROUGE - The winner of the 2023 St. Jude Dream Home Giveaway was selected Friday.

-The Dream Home and other items — including a new car and gift cards worth thousands of dollars — will be given away on WBRZ Channel 2 during newscasts at noon and at 4 p.m.
+The Dream Home and other items — including a new car and gift cards worth thousands of dollars — were given away on WBRZ Channel 2 during newscasts at noon and at 4 p.m.

 Built by Alvarez Construction, the home features four bedrooms and 3.5 baths.
 It's just under 3,000 square feet.